 It’s not uncommon to find yourself winding through the crowd in a brewery, clutching a beer and staring at the floor to make sure you’re not about to trip over someone’s beloved four-legged friend, or to peruse the racks at Neiman Marcus alongside a cultured pup.
 Here in the Queen City, it’s likely that Fido and Fifi are just as welcome anywhere as you.
 So, if you’re looking to get out and about with your fur baby in tow, here’s where to go.

 However you prefer to spend your weekends, Charlotte features plenty of options for you and a furry friend.
 Seeking thrills at the U.S. National Whitewater Center?
-Take your leashed dog with you one of the many scenic trails.
+Take your leashed dog with you on one of the many scenic trails.
 Never knew you could bring a dog to a gallery?
 The Artisan’s Palate is a restaurant, art gallery and gathering space offering craft cocktails, share plates and plenty of outdoor patio space for your pup.
-When it’s caffeine you crave, bring your pup along for a pit stop at Smelly Cat Coffeehouse in NoDa; he or she will probably love the name.
-And when the two of you need to get some exercise, take advantage of Charlotte’s moderate climate and spend a day at one of the city’s many parks or Crowders Mountain State Park.
+When it’s caffeine you crave, bring your pup along for a pit stop at Smelly Cat Coffeehouse in NoDa; they’ll love the name.
+Time for the two of you to get some exercise?
+Take advantage of Charlotte’s moderate climate and spend a day at one of the city’s many parks or Crowders Mountain State Park.
 McDowell Nature Center and Preserve features nine trails for you to enjoy; just be sure to keep your dog on a six-foot (or shorter) leash.
 Venture to the Mary Warner Mack Dog Park at Anne Springs Close Greenway for more than 12 acres of enclosed natural space for dogs of all sizes to swim, romp and roam.

-If your family and friends are starting to think your love for your dog is a little unhealthy, it’s time to expand your social circle and meet others whose smartphones are just as packed with puppy portraits.
-Meetups, facilitated locally through meetup.com, are a great way to build friendships with fellow dog-minded Charlotteans.
+Looking for other equally obsessed pet parents?
+Expand your social circle and meet others whose smartphones are just as packed with puppy portraits through meetup.com, for a great way to build friendships with fellow dog-minded Charlotteans.
 Groups like Trails and Tails Community Dog Walk meet the second Saturday each month for dog-walks while the Charlotte chapter of Bark Happy has monthly meetups with an accompanying app, making it easy to meet nearby pups and their humans.
 Book with Happy Tails Canine Adventure Tours for paddleboarding in nearby Mount Holly, or hiking and wine tours.
-If you’re particularly proud of your pooch’s refined heritage, try joining groups like the Charlotte Pug meetup or the Charlotte Standard Poodle meetup.
+If you’re particularly proud of your pooch’s refined heritage, try joining groups like the Airedale Club of Charlotte meetup or the Charlotte Standard Poodle meetup.

 When work or vacations call you away, you want to make sure your dog is well cared for.
-Thanks to Charlotte’s luxe lodging options, like Pet Paradise, he or she will probably consider it a spa vacation.
+Thanks to Charlotte’s luxe lodging options, like Pet Paradise, they will be treated to a vacation all their own.
 Here Fido can enjoy lounging in a bone-shaped pool, relaxing at story time and socializing with other dogs.
-Live webcams even make it possible for protective owners to check in on their beloved pups at any time, guaranteeing peace of mind.
-For overnight stays or simply a little extra exercise while you’re away during the day, drop your dog off at Club Fetch in South End.
-Play areas are selected based on your pooch’s energy level and personality, so he or she will always feel right at home.
+Live webcams make it possible for owners to check in on their beloved pups at any time, guaranteeing peace of mind.
+For overnight stays or simply a little extra exercise during the day, drop your dog off at Club Fetch in South End.
+Play areas are selected based on your pooch’s energy level and personality, so they'll always feel right at home.

-If you’re tagging along on your pup’s playdates but want to give him or her room to run, a trip to Davie Dog Park at William R. Davie District Park will do the trick.
-It’s home to a 5-acre, fenced-in area where dogs can run and play off leash.
-Separate areas for both large and small dogs means everyone can safely enjoy the experience.
-Another popular spot for dogs of all sizes is Frazier Park, a 12-acre urban park located in Third Ward and Canine Commons at Pineville Lake Park.
+If you’re tagging along on your pup’s playdates but want to give them room to run, a trip to Davie Dog Park at William R. Davie District Park will do the trick.
+It’s home to a five-acre, fenced-in area where dogs can run and play off leash.
+Separate areas for large and small dogs means everyone can safely enjoy the experience.
+Other popular spots to stretch their legs are Frazier Park in Third Ward and Canine Commons at Pineville Lake Park.

 A number of annual Charlotte-area events are dedicated to celebrating dogs and their owners.
-Enjoy live performances, tasty bites, contests and more with your favorite plus-one at this spring’s Bark in the Park at Truist Field and enjoy a Charlotte Knights game with a side of dog-friendly activities.
-Grab a beer or glass of wine and mingle with other owners as you and your pooch watch the sheep herding competition at the Rural Hill Sheep Dog Trials and Dog Festival.
-Or go wild at Dogtoberfest, where a pre-event dog jog, live music, dog canvas paw painting and a dog and human costume contest headline the fun, which benefits Dog Days of Charlotte, each fall.
+Bring your four-legged friend to Bark in the Park at Truist Field and enjoy a Charlotte Knights game with a side of dog-friendly activities.
+Grab a beer or glass of wine and mingle with other owners as you and your pooch watch the sheep herding competition at the Historic Rural Hill Sheep Dog Trials and Dog Festival.